slevyrosetti/ivim-toolbox/README.md

 ```
 ivim_simu_compute_error_noise.py -model two-step -snr 180 -ofolder two_step_fit_err_snr180 -bval 5,10,20,30,50,75,150,250,600,700,800
 ```
+*NB: If you run it on a "standard" machine (with around 4 cores), this command will take a VERY LONG time; we recommend to run it on a machine with at least 8 cores.*

 Plot the results in folder "two_step_fit_err_snr180" with "error_plot" as output file name:
 ```
 ivim_simu_plot_error_noise.py -input two_step_fit_err_snr180/sim_results_*.pkl -oname two_step_fit_err_snr180/error_plot